Hamatti/viaplay-keyboard-shortcuts/README.md

 Now whenever you navigate to [viaplay.fi](https://viaplay.fi) and start playing a video, the new keyboard shortcuts will be available.

+## Note

+Please note that this extension is not affiliated, endorsed or supported by Viaplay or Viasat.
+It is a hobby project built by a user.

 ## LICENSE

 Copyright 2020 Juha-Matti Santala